Skip to content

 BACKUP_PATH=./data/backups

-Overwriting these files directly will likely complicate updating to newer releases due to merge conflicts.
+Overwriting .env or src/config.default.toml directly will likely complicate updating to newer releases due to merge conflicts.

 Updating to New Releases